Konrad-Jalowy/wp-plugin-icon-manager/README.md

 You need to do 2 things
 - set_icon("circle", "bi bi-dash-circle")
 - echo get_icon("circle")
-- EDIT: if theres no icon function already in use, plugin registers "icon" function that displays icon with proper html and class. you need to output icon('circle') for example to get icon that has label circle (set icon).
+- **EDIT**: if theres no icon function already in use, plugin registers "icon" function that displays icon with proper html and class. you need to output icon('circle') for example to get icon that has label circle (set icon).

 You set icon once.
 Its saved in custom table (prefix_icons).
 You can output anywhere. kinda like get_option.
 You get i class="bi bi-dash-circle" with proper tags.
 PS. this md format is really hard to edit.
 Back in the day you could display code blocks easily.